Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E7H

 Memory Aid

-Real-World Application
+Real-World Example

 You're building a crystal oscillator using a 14.000 MHz crystal specified for 18 pF load capacitance.
 You add an 18 pF trimmer capacitor in parallel with the crystal.
 By adjusting the trimmer to exactly 18 pF, the oscillator operates at exactly 14.000 MHz as specified.
 If the capacitance is different, the frequency will be slightly off.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Crystal oscillator, Load capacitance, Parallel capacitance, Frequency accuracy
+Crystal oscillator Load capacitance Parallel capacitance Frequency accuracy

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E7H topic.